paypal/squbs/docs/httpclient.md

 We often need to have common infrastructure functionality or organizational standards across different clients.
 Such infrastructure includes, but is not limited to, logging, metrics collection, request tracing, authentication/authorization, tracking, cookie management, A/B testing, etc.  As squbs promotes separation of concerns, such logic would belong to infrastructure and not client implementation.
 The [squbs pipeline](pipeline.md) allows infrastructure to provide components installed into a client without the client owner having to worry about such aspects.
 Please see [squbs pipeline](pipeline.md) for more details.

-Generally speaking, a pipeline is a Bidi Flow acting as a bridge in between squbs client and the Akka HTTP layer.  `squbs-httpclient` allows registering a Bidi Akka Streams flow globally for all clients (default pipeline) or for individual clients.
+Generally speaking, a pipeline is a Bidi Flow acting as a bridge in between squbs client and the pekko HTTP layer.  `squbs-httpclient` allows registering a Bidi pekko Streams flow globally for all clients (default pipeline) or for individual clients.
 To register a client specific pipeline, set the `pipeline` configuration.
 You can turn on/off the default pipeline via `defaultPipeline` setting (it is set to `on`, if not specified):

 ```
 sample {